 Problem

-On the one hand, fitting partial SDMs might lead to underestimated predictions of species’ distribution or to biased descriptions of their niches (Sanchez-Fernandez, Lobo, & Lucia Hernandez-Manrique, 2011).
+On the one hand, fitting partial SDMs might lead to underestimated predictions of species’ distribution or to biased descriptions of their niches (Sánchez-Fernandez, Lobo, & Lucía Hernández-Manrique, 2011).
 On the other hand, making model calibrations and predictions of species with a large geographic range can demand a huge amount of computer resources in terms of time and memory.

 To solve these problems, the idea behind the MinBAR package is to sequentially fit several concentric SDMs, with different diameter each (i.e. buffers), from the centre of the species distribution to the periphery, until a satisfactory model is reached.